What is Prescription Stimulants Addiction?

 In the event of an overdose, immediate medical attention is necessary for stimulant overdose treatment to help restore blood flow to the heart or stop the seizure, depending on the case.

 Behavioral therapies such as cognitive-behavioral therapy and contingency management are considered by the National Institutes of Health to be effective forms of help and treatment for prescription stimulant addiction.

-The Phoenix Recovery and Counseling Centers are dedicated to providing the care and treatment each individual needs to overcome a prescription stimulant drug addiction.
+The Phoenix Recovery Center is dedicated to providing the care and treatment each individual needs to overcome a prescription stimulant drug addiction.
 Cognitive behavioral therapy (CBT), prescription medications, self-care, and outpatient programs can all play a role in treatment.
-Depending on an individual’s specific circumstances, he or she may be placed in one of these treatment programs: Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).
-Cases requiring Residential Treatment for stabilization will be connected with a partnering residential treatment facility.
+Depending on an individual’s specific circumstances, he or she may be placed in one of these treatment programs: Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).